General Public Tour

 Timing: 1.5 hours, Wednesday through Sunday, 9 a.m. to 5 p.m.

-Cost: Families $22, adults $10, seniors, veterans, teachers, and first responders $8, students $5, ages 5 and under free
+Cost: Families $22, adults $10, seniors, veterans, and teachers $8, children $5, ages 5 and under, free

 On a self-guided visit to Varner-Hogg Plantation, visitors can explore the places where generations worth of Texas history, commerce, and entrepreneurship unfolded.
 You’ll learn the stories of the many families, both enslaved and not, who worked to build Texas.
 Over its 134-year history, the site hosted sugarcane production, cattle ranching, and oil drilling as it transitioned through the ownership of the Varners, the Pattons, and the Hoggs.
 Both floors of the main house, the smokehouse, and the 1920s kitchen are open for self-guided tours.
 Visitors can also walk the grounds and view the enslaved quarters and sugar mill ruins, the barn, Miss Ima's cottage, the pecan orchards, the governor’s outdoor bathtub, and the Patton family cemetery.